kenjilopezalt/kenjilopezalt.github.io/_posts/2014-07-22-Surat-Thani-to-Bangkok-Stolen-Shoes.md

 title: Overnight Train From Surat Thani to Bangkok&#58; Where are my Shoes?
 ---

-I woke up this morning with just a slight crick in my back, thanks to the just-shy-of-comfortable bottom bunk on a sleeper train headed for Bangkok from Surat Thani, Southern Thailand's port of departure for the islands of Koh Samui, Koh Phangan, and Koh Tao&mdash.
+I woke up this morning with just a slight crick in my back, thanks to the just-shy-of-comfortable bottom bunk on a sleeper train headed for Bangkok from Surat Thani.
+This is the third leg of our five-leg trip from the island paradise of Koh Samui in the Gulf of Thailand to Siem Reap in Cambodia.
+The first leg was a 45 minute boat ride to the mainland, followed by a two hour bus ride to the train station.

 The way these Thai sleepers work is that each berth consists of two seats facing each other.
 Between 7 and 8pm, a conductor walks through each car, asking you to stand in the aisle as he pulls out each seat until it lies flat, forming a semi-solid frame on top of which he places a thin mattress and bedding.
 The top bunk folds out of the wall like a murphy bed.